tkfu/privacy-journal-conference/README.md

 ### Pushing to github

-Once you've committed your changes locally, you can push to github so it's backed up and othe collaborators can work on it:
+Once you've committed your changes locally, you can push to github so it's backed up and other collaborators can work on it:

     git push origin master